-Data obtained and held by SAGE show that, including medicine and health, women make up just under half of all STEMM undergraduate and postgraduate degrees, but excluding these fields, women make up just over a third of undergraduates and 42% of PhD students.
+Data obtained and held by SAGE show that, including medicine and health, women make up just under half of all STEMM undergraduate and postgraduate degrees, but excluding these fields, women make up only a third of undergraduates and 40% of PhD students.

-- Excluding medicine and health, women make up only 39% of STEM undergraduate degrees
+- Excluding medicine and health, women make up only 33% of STEM undergraduate students

 Academics in STEMM

 The overall picture for women academics in STEMM looks relatively more egalitarian when we look at the total proportion of women in STEMM (excluding health and medical sciences), but excluding these disciplines, women make up less than one third of STEM academics.

 Total STEMM: there are 28,724 academic staff and 2,598 research-only professional staff employed in STEMM

 - 13,488 are women (43.0%) and 17,844 are men (57.0%)

 - If we exclude medicine and health, women make up only 32.3% of academic and research staff (STEM)

 Table 1: Total number of academic and research staff in STEMM fields by gender, Department of Education and Training data, 2014

 |Engineering and Related Technology||851||18.3%||3787||81.7%||4638|